DmitryF-go/articles/Ubuntu/01_Commands_dictionary.md

 the data it contained will no longer be accessible with LINKNAME.

 `link` creates *only* hard links, while `ln` can create symbolic link.

+`locate` reads through the `mlocate.db` database file which contains all file paths in your system.

 `ls` list files and directories.